Flight-free Holidays: Autumn City Break in Berlin

 Fall foliage.
 Staying near Tiergarten meant frequent walks in the park, sometimes more than once a day.
 This allowed me to enjoy early Autumn at its best: it was still relatively warm and mostly sunny, but the leaves of the trees were already turning all colours of the autumn palette: yellow, orange, golden, red… it was beautiful, calming and inspiring.

 Travelling by train.
 What I particularly liked about our trip was that we travelled to Berlin by train.
-The seven-hour journey from Amsterdam to Berlin included a change, while the direct journey back only took only around six hours.
+The seven-hour journey from Amsterdam to Berlin included a change of trains, while the direct journey back only took around six hours.
 Sure, flying could have been quicker and cheaper, but taking the train is more comfortable and MUCH better for the environment.
-Berlin is easily reachad by rail from most of continental Europe and Britain, so please consider taking the train if you’re planning on visiting Berlin.
+Berlin is easily reached by rail from most of continental Europe and Britain, so please consider taking the train if you’re planning on visiting Berlin.

 Anything to improve?